The negative impacts of leaf blowers

 Greg Evans, a professor in the department of Chemical Engineering and Applied Chemistry at the University of Toronto, an expert in the study of pollution, describes the environmental and health impacts of one gas-powered leaf blower and his concern about the exhaust fumes the worker breathes:

-“Two stroke engines are known to be high emitters of numerous air pollutants.
+“Two stroke (cycle) engines are known to be high emitters of numerous air pollutants.
 One such pollutant is ultrafine particles, which are particles less than 100 nm in diameter.
 We measured the concentrations of these ultrafine particles at different distances from a single leaf blower that was operated at different powers.

 The ultrafine particle concentrations generated by one specific leaf blower we tested exceeded a million particles per cubic centimeter; someone breathing this very polluted air would inhale over a billion of these particles with every breath.